 Through this commitment we seek to attract and retain a diverse workforce.
 To help us achieve this, we will develop a Group-wide approach which sets out guiding principles for diversity and inclusion, to be applied by each of our autonomous companies.
 This will be supplemented by a range of additional activities, which could include a wider review of our policies, processes and procedures to ensure we create an inclusive environment.

-Since 1 May 2016 we have been focusing on commitments on healthy workplaces and talent management.
+During 1 May 2016 - 30 April 2018, we had headline commitments on healthy workplaces and talent management.

 Launch and implement a new programme to promote the wellbeing of our staff and create healthy workplaces.

-A checklist has been developed based on recognised frameworks such as the Mayor of London's Healthy Workplace Charter and the WELL Building Standard.
+We have developed a checklist to be applied by our workplaces, based on recognised frameworks such as the Mayor of London's Healthy Workplace Charter and the WELL Building Standard.
 We have also utilised our links with Bupa to set out a framework approach to individual health which can be adopted by our operating companies.

 Health and wellbeing programmes are in operation across our divisions.
 Initiatives to date are varied and include health assessments, exercise classes, encouragement of healthy eating and sessions on managing stress and personal finances.